-Damage from leaf beetles look like slug damage and the two can be confused.
+Damage from leaf beetles looks like slug damage and the two can be confused.
 There are 2 types of beetles that can munch on your plants.

-Another beetle which may bother your hostas is the flea beetle.
+Another beetle that may bother your hostas is the flea beetle.
 You'll find damage in the early spring months.
 They cause so little damage, that few people worry about them.